Actor Jonathan Majors avoids prison for assaulting ex-girlfriend - ExBulletin

 Actor Jonathan Majors avoids prison for assaulting ex-girlfriend

-Actor Jonathan Majors was ordered to complete a year-long counseling program but avoided prison time Monday for assaulting his ex-girlfriend in a high-profile case that derailed the stars' once-promising careers.
+NEW YORK (AP) Actor Jonathan Majors was ordered to complete a year-long counseling program but avoided prison Monday for assaulting his ex-girlfriend in a high-profile case that derailed the career of the once promising star.

 In court Monday, Judge Michael Gaffey sentenced Majors to parole after noting that both sides in the case agreed that the charges did not warrant prison time, given that the actor was a criminal primary school without criminal record.

-He said Majors was required to complete a 52-week in-person abuser intervention program in Los Angeles, where the actor lives.
-He must also continue the mental health therapy his lawyers say he participated in.
+He said Majors must complete a 52-week, in-person abuser intervention program in Los Angeles, where the actor lives.
+He must also continue the mental health therapy his lawyers say he is participating in.
 Majors faces a year in prison if convicted of violating the conditions, which also included a no-contact order with his former girlfriend, Grace Jabbari.

 Majors, dressed in black and accompanied by his girlfriend, actor Meagan Good, refused to address the court and left the courthouse without speaking to reporters.

-His lawyer, Priya Chaudhry, said the actor did not want to make any public statements that Jabbari could use against him in the case. civil suit she filed a complaint against the actor.
+His lawyer, Priya Chaudhry, said the actor did not want to make any public statements that Jabbari could use against him in the civil suit she filed against the actor.

-Majors, she added, is committed to growing as a person and will follow any court-mandated programs with an open heart, even as he maintains his innocence and plans to appeal.
+Majors, she added, is “committed to growing as a person” and will complete all court-ordered programs “with an open heart,” even as he maintains his innocence and plans to appeal.

 But Jabbari, choking back tears as she addressed the court, said Majors refused to admit guilt and remained a danger to those around her.